smolang/SemanticObjects/manual/source/fmos.rst

 .. highlight:: EBNF

 SMOL implements *functional mock-up objects* (FMOs), encapsulations of *functional mock-up units* (FMUs) as defined by the *functional mock-up interface* (FMI) 2.0.2.
+An FMO is an abstraction that integrates the FMU into the language; it is a special objects with the inputs and outputs of an FMU as properties/fields and special statements that initialize and advance it.
+It does not not belong to a class, but its inputs and outputs define an FMO-type, on which a subtyping relation is given.

 Syntax
 ------